 10. Write worries down in a notebook before going to sleep (to prevent worrying about them all night)

-- We hope that we have answered your questions on “how do blue light filters work?” and have given you some helpful tips to improve your sleep while you wait for your own blue light filter.
+We hope that we have answered your questions on how blue light filters work and have given you some helpful tips to improve your sleep.
 Please comment any further queries or future article requests below!